Ralph King-Milbanke, 2nd Earl of Lovelace

-Ralph Gordon King Noel Milbanke, 2nd Earl of Lovelace (2 July 1839 – 28 August 1906) was a British author of Astarte: A Fragment of Truth concerning George Gordon Byron, Sixth Lord Byron.
+Ralph Gordon King-Milbanke, 2nd Earl of Lovelace (2 July 1839 – 28 August 1906) was a British nobleman and author of Astarte: A Fragment of Truth concerning George Gordon Byron, Sixth Lord Byron.
+He was Lord Byron's grandson.

 Life

-He was born at 10 St. James's Square, London on 2 July 1839, the second son of William King-Noel, 1st Earl of Lovelace and Ada Augusta, the world's first computer programmer.
-His maternal grandparents were the poet Lord Byron and Annabella Byron, Baroness Wentworth, 11th holder of the barony of Wentworth.
+Ralph was born at 10 St James's Square, London on 2 July 1839.
+He was the second son of William King-Noel, 1st Earl of Lovelace, and Ada King, Countess of Lovelace, the world's first computer programmer.
+His maternal grandparents were the poet Lord Byron and Lady Annabella Byron, 11th holder of the barony of Wentworth.

 His father, who succeeded as eighth Baron King in 1833, was created Earl of Lovelace on 30 June 1838.
 He was lord-lieutenant of Surrey from 1840 to his death in 1893, and interested himself in agricultural and mechanical engineering.

 During 1847–8, Ralph was a pupil at Wilhelm von Fellenberg's Pestalozzian school at Hofwyl, near Bern.

-Subsequently-educated privately, he matriculated at University College, Oxford in 1859, but did not graduate.
+Subsequently he was educated privately.
+He matriculated at University College, Oxford in 1859, but did not graduate.